syncfusion-content/windowsforms-docs/WindowsForms/SfDateTimeEdit/DateTimeDisplayPattern.md

 ---
 layout: post
 title: DateTime display patterns of SfDateTimeEdit for Windows Forms
-description: How to change display patterns of DateTime and Custom patttern for SfDateTimeEdit
+description: How to change display patterns of DateTime and Custom pattern for SfDateTimeEdit
 platform: WindowsForms
 control: SfDateTimeEdit
 documentation: ug